 A: The Corporation will ascertain whether members’ interests were considered and members were provided with fair, accurate, complete and timely information to make an informed decision.

-As well, approval of an application for federal continuance requires determining whether a credit union’s move to the federal regime will negatively impact the Saskatchewan credit union system, its depositors, and the guarantee fund.
+Approval of an application for federal continuance requires determining whether a credit union’s move to the federal regime will negatively impact the Saskatchewan credit union system, its depositors, and the Deposit Guarantee Fund (the Fund).

-The Registrar is required by legislation to ensure he is satisfied that a credit union’s continuance in another jurisdiction will not adversely affect creditors, members or shareholders of the credit union.
+The Registrar is required by legislation to ensure they are satisfied that a credit union’s continuance in another jurisdiction will not adversely affect creditors, members or shareholders of the credit union.

 Q: What is the Corporation’s opinion of provincial credit unions seeking federal continuance?